Wedding Venues with the Best Fall Foliage

-Situated on the edges of the Finger Lakes, this collection of inns (the property boasts four residences!), is privy to some of the best fall foliage upstate New York has to offer.
+Situated on the edges of the Finger Lakes, this collection of inns (the property boasts five residences!), is privy to some of the best fall foliage upstate New York has to offer.
 As for its other key attributes?
 Sprawling lawns, farm-to-table meals, and lakeside sunsets are just three more of the Inns of Aurora's natural (and insanely photographable) amenities.

 Want to leaf-peep in one of Vermont's most idyllic towns on your big day?
 Then you'll want to go ahead and put this luxurious resort on your radar.
 Though its exterior is undoubtedly a main attraction—inquire about the Pond Pavilion, which is located at the foot of Mt.
 Equinox and offers unparalleled views of the surrounding foliage—the residence also offers two ballrooms.

 Castle & Key Distillery

 Just in case you were wondering, you can, in fact, enjoy unparalleled autumnal views in a castle-warehouse hybrid—that is, you can if you choose Castle & Key, a restored bourbon, rye, gin, and vodka distillery, as your wedding venue.
 Originally founded in 1887, the Kentucky operations' current owners rescued its sunken gardens, castle, and springhouse from states of ruin.
 The result?
 An old-world-meets-industrial property that also features a surrounding botanic trail, which features a multitude of plants, flowers, and (you guessed it!) trees that turn colors with the seasons.